SiewPingYeo/Capstone-Project--End-to-End-ML-on-Topic-Classification-and-Sentiment-Analysis/README.md

 The final model is deployed on Streamlit and can be accessed over here [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/siewpingyeo/capstone-project--end-to-end-ml-on-topic-classification-and-sentiment-analysis/main/Streamlit/streamlit_app_capstone.py)

 Tableau dashboard files can be found in the repo folder named Dashboard.
+You may also access the dashboard through this link - https://public.tableau.com/views/ML-hotel-reviews-sentiment-and-topic-1_0/1_Introduction?:language=en-US&:display_count=n&:origin=viz_share_link

 #### Technology Used
 - Webscraping - Selenium